 4. It Is Unlikely That Your Creditors Will Attend The Meeting of Creditors.

 All parties listed on the bankruptcy schedules will receive notice of the meeting of creditors.
 If any creditors do attend the 341 meeting, it is typically out of curiosity, to ask whether their debt will be reaffirmed, or to ask about the location and condition of their collateral.

-Most meetings of creditors are not attended by any creditors.
+In most cases, the meeting of creditors is not attended by any of the debtor’s creditors.
 The purpose of the meeting of creditors is largely informational, and the lack of participation by a creditor does not provide an advantage or disadvantage to them or to the debtor.

 5. The 341 Meeting Of Creditors Is Not A Court Hearing.